Your Wind Instrument Won't Stay in Tune. Here is How to Fix!

 Let’s listen, how you did the second time:

-The question is: should our A note be stable and more out-of tune or less out-of tune but less stable?
-It depends on the music, tempo, listeners, instrumentation and many many other factors.
+The question is: should our A note be stable and more out of tune, or less out of tune but less stable?
+It depends on the music, the tempo, the audience, the instrumentation and many, many other factors.

 Factors Affecting the Pitch of Wind Instruments